 Any good portrait studio has a space set aside for storing the props.
 There will be racks with clothes, hats, and maybe wigs.
 There might be an old trumpet or a guitar.
 Often there’ll be an assortment of homemade props from past portrait sessions.

 Second-hand stores and thrift shops are gold mines for portrait photographers.
 In these places, you’ll find all manner of interesting items that can be picked up for next to nothing.
 If you plan on becoming a serious portrait photographer you’ll need to start frequenting such stores.
-You will be able to build up a good collection of photography props.
+You will be able to build up a good collection of

 Dollar stores are fun places to shop for props.
 Wigs, crazy glasses, flags and all manner of cheap things are available you can include in your pictures.